-This e-book does not include directions, lodgings, restaurants, casinos or entertainment, except where these may interact with the narrative.
+My book does not describe lodgings, restaurants or entertainment, except where these may interact with the narrative.
 It is illustrated with more than 150 full-sized photos.

 Durham is a city with a long history.
 Originally the area housed two Indian Sioux tribes, the Eno and the Occaneechi.
 The town of Adsusheer was right on the major Indian trade route.
 In 1701 the explorer John Lawson called this area "the flower of the Carolina's", and hordes of Scots, Irish and English settled in the territory of John Carteret, that was given to him by the English King Charles I, hence the name of Carolina.